SSH configuration#

 When to use#

-SSH to execute commands on remote host
+SSH is used to execute commands on remote hosts

-SCP to copy files to remote host
+SCP is used to copy files to remote hosts

 Authentication#

-There are three SSH authentication options:
+There are three SSH authentication methods:

-using username and password
+Using username and password

-using username and SSH key
+Using username and SSH key

-using username and SSH key from SSH configuration
+Using username and SSH key from SSH configuration

 root